 Relevant information to obtain

-• the exact time of stroke onset, or
+• determine the time of stroke onset:

-• the time when the patient was last seen well, or
+• ascertain the exact time of stroke onset or establish when the patient was last seen well, or at least when a witness found the patient

-• obtain phone contact with a person who can specify the circumstances of stroke onset and provide the patient’s personal and medical history
+• obtain phone contact with someone who can specify the circumstances of the stroke

-• obtain a personal and medical history, focusing on known contraindications to thrombolysis
+• focus on known contraindications to thrombolysis

 • recent surgery or bleeding